Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

 ------------

 * The plugin itself.
-* A nice 16x16 transparent PNG icon, for example based on font-awesome (not in Git, will be put for download on https://download.linuxfabrik.ch).
+* A nice 16x16 transparent PNG icon, for example based on https://simpleicons.org or font-awesome (not in Git, will be put for download on https://download.linuxfabrik.ch).
 * README file explaining "How?" and Why?"
 * if Windows: see `Compiling for Windows <#compiling-for-windows>`_
 * optional: ``unit-test/run`` - the unittest file (see `Unit Tests <#unit-tests>`_)